Prescription drug prices in the United States: Prescription non-compliance and health effects

 Another common way that people saved money, was to skip or reduce dosages or fail to fill a prescription entirely due to cost restrictions.

 One study reported that U.S. consumers pay prescription drug prices anywhere from 4 to 10 times more than other countries, even if they are more advanced or industrialized, and that prescription drug prices have increased twice as much as the inflation rate over the last 12 years.
 A quarter of Americans taking prescription drugs said in June 2015, they had not filled a prescription in the past 12 months due to cost, and 18 percent reported they "cut pills in half or skipped doses" according to a Kaiser Family Foundation survey.
 A 2015 survey by the National Center for Health Statistics found that 8% of Americans did not take their medications as prescribed to save money.
-Similar studies, done ten years prior, found numbers very similar to the 2015 numbers from the Kasier Family Foundation survey.
+Similar studies, done ten years prior, found numbers very similar to the 2015 numbers from the Kaiser Family Foundation survey.
 In 2007, it was estimated that 23.1% of Americans (51 million) had not adhered to their prescription instructions due to the cost of prescription drugs.
 This is compared to only 8% of Canadians who skipped doses or failed to fill a prescription in the same year because of the cost of prescription medications.
 The number of Americans who reported cost-related non-adherence to their prescriptions was more than double the number of Canadians.
 The factors that contributed to whether or not a person was more likely to not follow their prescribed medication instructions were age, the number of checkups with a physician, ongoing health problems, income, and insurance coverage.
-For example, adults between the ages of 18-35 were more likely to skip doses or fail to fill a prescription than those 75 years of age or older.
+For example, adults between the ages of 18 and 35 were more likely to skip doses or fail to fill a prescription than those 75 years of age or older.
 Those with fewer visits to a physician and those with chronic illnesses or disabilities were also more likely to report noncompliance.
 The reason for those with ongoing illness or disabilities to skip doses is likely due to the increased complexity and the higher prices of the drugs needed.
 Income and insurance coverage were also major factors determining whether or not a patient would take their medication in the correct doses for the correct duration of time.
 Those who lacked insurance coverage or were in low-income brackets had very high rates of non-compliance with their medication, even though the United States has drug coverage policies for those with low incomes.
 Those whose healthcare spending is more than 10% of their income and causes a financial burden to the patient, are considered uninsured, whether they actually have health insurance or not.